 Ownership has also been in flux for years.
 Braskem was long controlled by Novonor, the renamed Odebrecht conglomerate brought low by Brazil’s sprawling Lava Jato corruption scandal, and repeated attempts to sell it failed.
 That impasse finally broke this year.
 A fund advised by the private-equity firm IG4 Capital took over a large block of Novonor’s debt that had been backed by Braskem shares and converted it into a controlling stake, to be shared with Petrobras, the state-controlled oil company that has long been Braskem’s other major shareholder.
 On June 8, shareholders seated a new board reflecting that arrangement, clearing the way for the management overhaul that now drives the restructuring.

-Live Company IntelligenceBraskem — the full investor dossierInside: live share price, peer benchmarks and the latest Rio Times coverage on the company.
+Live Company IntelligenceBraskem S.A — the full investor dossierInside: live share price, market cap, three-year financials, valuation, ESG and peer benchmarks — plus the latest Rio Times coverage.

 Rio Times · Live Ticker Intelligence